 What are ‘dynamic’ wrinkle lines?

-No, Botox is made by the company Allergan.
+No, toxins is made by the company Allergan.
 However, there are others on the market: Dysport (which is known as Azzalure in other countries), from Galderma, and BoCouture (originally known as Xeomin), from Merz.
-Very often people think that the word Botox is synonymous with anti wrinkle injections, so you will very often hear of people having had ‘Botox’ while they have, in fact, been treated with another brand.
-I’ve also heard from practitioners who treat A-listers that occasionally, people will ask for Dysport, or BoCouture, so that when they get asked, ‘Do you have Botox injections?’ they can say, ‘No’.
+Very often people think that the word toxins is synonymous with anti wrinkle injections, so you will very often hear of people having had ‘toxins’ while they have, in fact, been treated with another brand.
+I’ve also heard from practitioners who treat A-listers that occasionally, people will ask for Dysport, or BoCouture, so that when they get asked, ‘Do you have toxins injections?’ they can say, ‘No’.
 Which may technically be true but it’s a pretty bad fib, especially if their faces don’t move.

 So, how long do anti wrinkle injections last?